dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/routing.md

 ## URI and navigation state helpers

-Use <xref:Microsoft.AspNetCore.Components.NavigationManager> to work with URIs and navigation in C# code. <xref:Microsoft.AspNetCore.Components.NavigationManager> provides the event and methods shown in the following table.
+Use <xref:Microsoft.AspNetCore.Components.NavigationManager> to manage URIs and navigation in C# code. <xref:Microsoft.AspNetCore.Components.NavigationManager> provides the event and methods shown in the following table.

 | Member | Description |
 | ------ | ----------- |